joelnewcomer/visitoconee/wp-content/plugins/media-file-renamer/readme.txt

 5. Options for the automatic renaming (there are more options than just this).

 == Changelog ==

+= 4.6.5 =
+* Fix: Little (i18n) fixes in the admin.
+* Note: If you like it, please review the plugin [by clicking here](https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post).
+It's important for us - we need motivation for all the work we want to put in the next version :)

 = 4.6.3 =
 * Add: Doesn't show the button to the Dashboard if Auto is disabled.